pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-pro.md

 ### Download and Installation

-Go to the [Abelian Official Website Download Page](https://pqabelian.io/download#desktop) to download the installation package for Abelian Desktop Wallet Pro.
+Go to the [Abelian Official Website Download Page](https://pqabelian.io/download#desktop) to download the installation package for Abelian Desktop Wallet Pro (MLP).
 ![Visit the Abelian official download page](/desktop-wallet/pro/download-page.png) (Download Abelian Desktop Wallet Pro according to your operating system and CPU architecture)